mathebuddy/smoke/README.md

 # Smoke Tests

 This repository contains the current state of the app!
 All contents must be considered UNTESTED.
-It should not be used by students for learining!!
+It should not be used by students for learning!!

 ## URL
 - [https://mathebuddy.github.io/smoke/](https://mathebuddy.github.io/smoke/)